 A sattvic (balanced) Kapha displays virtues, such as love, devotion, and faith.
 Also, is content, and presents a comforting presence.
 Balanced Kaphas are steady, patient, fair, balanced, loyal, forgiving, nurturing and supportive.

-A tasmatic (overly lazy) Kapha displays the sign of inertia, stagnation, may have various addictions, is dull-minded, sensually depressed, refuses to make efforts in life, incapable of self-reflection, blames others for their predicaments, tramples over others, is usually overweight and full of toxins.
+A tasmatic (slow, lethargy) Kapha displays the sign of inertia, stagnation, may have various addictions, is dull-minded, sensually depressed, refuses to make efforts in life, incapable of self-reflection, blames others for their predicaments, tramples over others, is usually overweight and full of toxins.

 Kaphas need more active exercise but should increase slowly and incrementally.
-For a Kapha dosha it is good to create some sweat in their exercise, move for better circulation, and maybe practice sun salutes, vinyasa, standing postures, opening chest postures, and backbends.
-A lot of sitting increases Kapha, and therefore forward bends are not so good for them.
+It is suitable for a Kapha dosha to create sweat in their training, move for better circulation, and maybe practice sun salutes, vinyasa, standing postures, opening chest postures, and backbends.
+A lot of sitting (as mentioned above) increases Kapha, and forward bends are not so good for them.
 Pranayamas should be of a warming nature.
 Nauli is recommended if they suffer from slow digestion and low metabolism.
 Kaphas should come away feeling warm, invigorated, light, energised, their chest and lungs open, mind and senses sharp and clear, and any emotional heaviness released.

-Asana: Lion pose or sitting with pranayama, sun salutes, strong vinyasa, Virabhadrasana, etc. donwdogs, updogs, full inverted balancing poses (handstand ARDHO MUKHA VRIKASANA, pincha Myurasana etc.) Headstands, shoulder stands, backbends, twist, short savasana
+Asana: Lion pose or sitting with pranayama, sun salutes, vigorous vinyasa, Virabhadrasana, etc. donwdogs, updogs, full inverted balancing poses (handstand ARDHO MUKHA VRIKASANA, pincha Myurasana etc.) Headstands, shoulder stands, backbends, twist, short savasana.

 Pranayama / Kriyas: Solar or right nostril breathing (esp. in the morning when Kapha predominates), Bhastrika and Kaplabatthi (esp. when suffering from a cold, congestion, lethargy, depression).
 Prana breath (third eye, mouth, ears, eyes head), vyana breath (to clear from the lungs).

-Meditation should not be too emotional, but the meditation should help to let go of emotions, attachment and to counter mental stagnation and lethargy, releases possessiveness and heaviness, Kaphas may require encouragement, stimulation, or motivation.
-For a Kapha person, it may be better to practice in a group setting, chant mantras and practice pranayama combined with meditation.
-They should do some physical exercise beforehand to open circulation and dispel stagnation, walking meditations are also good for them, vigorous pranayama (bhastirka) right nostril breathing to move energy, etc.
+Meditation should not be too emotional, but the meditation should help let go of emotions, attachment and counter mental stagnation and lethargy, release possessiveness and heaviness, and Kaphas may require encouragement, stimulation, or motivation.
+It may be better for a Kapha person to practice in a group setting, chant mantras, and practice pranayama combined with meditation.
+They should do some physical exercise beforehand to open circulation and dispel stagnation; walking meditations are also suitable for them, vigorous pranayama (bhastirka) right nostril breathing to move energy, etc.

 Kapha Season requires its own Winter Yoga, especially for a Kapha constitution.
-Find out more and join my next Yoga Teacher Training.
+Please find out more and join my next Yoga Teacher Training.